-Mrs Sylvia Mabel Gilman, Mr Philip Ronald Gilman and Mrs Clare Louise Gilman is hereby permitted by Telford & Wrekin Council to carry out the activity of storing, loading or unloading of cement or cement clinker in bulk prior to further transportation in bulk, as defined under Schedule 1, Part 2, Section 3.1, Part B(a) of The Environmental Permitting (England and Wales) Regulations 2016 ("The Regulations") within the installation boundary marked in red in Appendix 1 and in accordance with the conditions within this permit.
+Besblock Ltd is hereby permitted by Telford & Wrekin Council to carry out the activity of storing, loading and unloading of cement or cement clinker in bulk prior to further transportation in bulk, as defined under Schedule 1, Part 2, Section 3.1, Part B(a) of The Environmental Permitting (England and Wales) Regulations 2016 ("The Regulations").
+To the extent authorised by and subject to the conditions of this Permit and operate within the installation boundary outlined in red as detailed in Appendix 1 of this permit.